NikkaLuna/AWS-Cloud-Resume/README.md

 # Cloud Resume Project

 ## Overview
-The Cloud Resume Project is an initiative aimed at helping individuals build and showcase their skills in cloud computing, particularly using Amazon Web Services (AWS).
-It provides a structured approach for creating a resume website hosted on AWS and offers guidance on various AWS services and best practices.
+The Cloud Resume Project was an initiative I undertook to build and showcase my skills in cloud computing, particularly using Amazon Web Services (AWS).
+It provided a structured approach for creating a resume website hosted on AWS and offered me the opportunity to learn and implement various AWS services and best practices.

 <div style="text-align: center;">
   <img src="https://github.com/NikkaLuna/Cloud_Resume_Challenge/assets/94496219/44a71bac-104a-428e-9327-ceaccfa8c9f7 alt="image">